SistemBasisData2023/RestoMatic/README.md

 Provides customers with the convenience of registering or logging in, allowing them to easily navigate menus, view ratings, and make informed choices.
 Additionally, RestoMatic offers a balance display and top-up feature, enabling customers to view their current balance and add funds as needed to make payment.

-#### `Menus`
+#### `Restaurant`

-Offers an intuitive and user-friendly menu exploration feature, allowing customers to effortlessly browse through a wide range of food and beverage options.
-The menu section provides detailed information for each item, including enticing descriptions, appealing images, and customer ratings.
+This is the home page.
+It offers an intuitive and user-friendly restaurant exploration feature, allowing customers to effortlessly browse through a wide range of restaurant options.
+Furthermore, it provides detailed information for each restaurant, including enticing descriptions, official logo, restaurant menus, customer ratings, and reviews.

 #### `Filter`

 Allow customers to find menus based on ratings, ensuring they can discover the most highly regarded dishes and drinks.
 The platform will display a curated selection of menus that meet the specified rating criteria, making it easier for customers to explore and choose from the best-rated options available.

-#### `Item`
+#### `Menu`

-Each food or beverage or dessert have its own individual page and is presented with its enticing name, captivating image, mouthwatering description, customer ratings, and helpful reviews.
+Each food or beverage have its own individual page and is presented with its enticing name, captivating image, and mouthwatering description.
 This comprehensive display allows customers to get a complete overview of the item, making it easier to make informed choices based on their preferences and the experiences of other customers.

 #### `Order`